Norway lobster, nephrops

 There has been a particular focus on defining the parameters of importance for assessment and management, such as growth and maturation size as well as size frequencies at different depths and sediment types.
 There are variations in the biological parameters of Nephrops from different grounds in the North Atlantic East and in the Mediterranean, which have received a lot of attention over the years (e.g.;Farmer 1975; Hoydal 2014; Ulmestrand 2001).

 Stocks are assessed at a Functional Unit (FU) level.
 Each FU correspond to a specific habitat area.
-This profile addresses FU 22 (the Smalls).
+This profile covers FU 20-21 (Labadie, Jones and Cockburn).
 However, these units are managed at ICES Division level.

 Thus, Nephrops management areas fall within the TAC regime of the European CFP, although allocated TACs do not coincide totally with the Functional Units.